 Hinton, L. and Hale, K. (Eds.).
 (2008).
-The green book of language revitalization.
+The Green Book of Language Revitalization in Practice.
 San Diego: Emerald Press

 Digital readings are available on the course website, other readings may be added.

 REQUIRED ARTICLES and WEBSITES:

 Council of Yukon First Nations and Government of the Yukon.
 (1997).
 Heritage (Ch.
 13).
 In Understanding the Yukon Umbrella Final Agreement: A Land Claim Settlement Information Package (pp.34-37).